The gender income gap, squared

 Most counties in this map have a pretty light color, meaning that their populations are about half-and-half, as we’d expect.
 But a few counties are really dark — and all of those dark counties are green.
 That’s where this story also takes a darker turn.

 A few of the dark-green counties are home to industries that attract a lot of male workers far away from their families.
-The Aleutians East Borough and Aleutians West Census Area in Alaska host workers in commercial fishing and fish processing; Alaska’s North Slope Borough and Garza County, Texas were built on oil.
+The Aleutians East Borough and Aleutians West Census Area in Alaska host workers in commercial fisheries; Alaska’s North Slope Borough and Garza County, Texas were built on oil.
 But most of the dark-green counties show up on this map because of the prisons located there.
 Of the twenty most gender-skewed counties in America, fifteen are rural areas with large populations of prisoners.
 The practice of counting prisoners with the population of their prison’s county doesn’t just throw off this gender data — it’s basically a form of gerrymandering that inflates the political power of prison counties where many prisoners don’t even have the right to vote.

 The other trend this map reveals is much subtler — a general gradient across the country with more women in the East and more men in the Mountain West states.
 That pattern is a very old one in U.S. history: